5jt/dyalog-cookbook/manuscript/16-Creating-SetUp.exe.md

    * binary

   For details refer to the Inno help regarding the `[Registry]` setting.
 * The keyword `uninsdeletekey` tells Inno that to delete the Registry key when the application is uninstalled.
-Without that keyword Inno would _not_ delete any Registry keys and values when the application is uninstalled.
+Without that keyword, Inno would _not_ delete any Registry keys and values when the application is uninstalled.
 * The `uninsdeletekeyifempty` keyword is similar but let Inno delete the Registry key only when it is empty.

   This comes in handy when you use the Registry for saving user preferences: as long as the user has not defined any preferences the key can be deleted safely.